smartdevicelink/sdl_evolution/proposals/NNNN-Add-screen-stack-management-module.md

 The sequence is as follows.

-1. Subscribe to `BACK` on the Back button.
+1. Subscribe to `BACK` on the back button.
 2. Subscribe to `MENU` on the menu button.
 3. The app displays MEDIA screen with `setDisplayLayout`.
 ScreenTaskManager detects `newScreen` and stacks MEDIA screen.
 4. The app displays the GRAPHIC_WITH_TILES screen with `setDisplayLayout`.
 ScreenTaskManager detects `keepLevel`, deletes the top layer screen of the screen stack, and stacks GRAPHIC_WITH_TILES screen.